KasrAskari/Machine-Learning-Projects/Salary (Years Exprience)/README.md

-Salary of years experience with Simple-Linear-Regression
+"Salary of Years Experience" using Simple-Linear-Regression